 Option Action Model Document Root Element Root Package Check the name of the element selected from the Browser window, diagram, Diagram List, Specification Manager or Model Search.
 If this is the specially-created Model Document element for a virtual document, the field is 'Model Document'.
-Otherwise, this field identifies the selected element of the hierarchy to be reported on; that is, the Root Element or Root Package.
+Otherwise, this field identifies the selected element of the hierarchy to be reported on; that is, the Root element or Root Package.
 Output to File Type or select the location and filename for the generated documentation.
 Click on the button to navigate to the location.
+Enter the appropriate file extension for the document format in which to generate the report - PDF, RTF or DOCX.
 Template Click on the drop-down arrow and select the name of the template to use for your document report.

-You can select any template from the drop-down list, which is divided into User (or custom) templates and System templates.
+You can select any template from the drop-down list, which is divided into Custom (or user) templates and System templates.
 If you have loaded an MDG Technology containing document templates, those are also listed under the Technology name.

 You can also immediately create a new template, by selecting the '<new template>' option.

-The system checks all template folders for the specified template, in the order User Templates > Technology Templates > System Templates.
+The system checks all template folders for the specified template, in the order Custom Templates > Technology Templates > System Templates.
 If there are different templates available under the same name, the system uses the first found in this sequence.
-Output Click on the drop-down arrow and select the format in which to output the report.
-Format The default format is Rich Text Format (.RTF), but you can also select: Portable Document Format (.PDF) or Microsoft Document Format (.DOCX) Click on the drop-down arrow and select Cover Page the name of the cover page definition to apply to your document report.